20 Questions We Are

 When our days filled up with more "have to's" than "want to's,"

-we realized we were going in the wrong direction.
+we realized we were going in the wrong direction with our lives.
 The amount of capital is

 a personal decision, and one that needs to be thought about carefully.
 Financial

 price, and so

-your investments in the stock market, were you hurt in the recent bear markets
+your investments in the stock market, were you hurt in any of the bear markets